Ang Cheng Hock: Judicial career

 On 12 February 2018, Ang was appointed as a Judicial Commissioner of the Supreme Court of Singapore from 14 May 2018 for a period of 18 months.
 He was sworn in on 17 May 2018.

-On 15 July 2019, Ang was appointed as a Judge of the Supreme Court of Singapore from 1 August 2019.
+On 15 July 2019, Ang was appointed as a Judge of the High Court of Singapore from 1 August 2019.
 He was sworn in on 2 August 2019.
 In 2020, he decided the first High Court appeal brought under the new Protection from Online Falsehoods and Manipulation Act (POFMA), holding that the Government bore the burden of proof in POFMA proceedings.

 On 26 September 2022, Ang was appointed as a Deputy Attorney-General of Singapore from 1 October.

+On 2 April 2025, Ang was re-appointed as a Judge of the High Court of Singapore with effect from 1 May 2025.

 Professional appointments

 Ang is the vice-chairman of the Singapore Academy of Law (SAL)'s professional affairs committee and chairman of the SAL's professional values chapter.
 He is also a board member of the Singapore Institute of Legal Education, member of the Supreme Court's Civil Justice Commission, and member of the Ministry of Law's Civil Justice Review Committee.